Maryland Tree Stewards

 Who We Are

-The Maryland Tree Stewards program enables Marylanders to connect to their local trees through planting and caring for their trees.
+The program enables Marylanders to connect to their local trees through planting and caring for their trees.

 Maryland’s trees and forests provide inviting, livable, environmentally viable places to live.
-Through this program, citizens will become empowered to plant and maintain the trees on their streets, in their neighborhoods, in their watersheds and in their county.
+Through this program, citizens will become empowered to organize community events to plant and maintain the trees on their streets, in their neighborhoods, in their watersheds and in their county.

-At the center of this program are workshops that provide the knowledge and conservations that enable Marylanders to become tree stewards.
+At the center of this program are workshops presented by the Alliance for the Chesapeake Bay that provide the knowledge and conservations that enable Marylanders to become tree stewards.

-Spread over four sessions, the curriculum is complete once a tree steward has finished the sessions and participated in a MD Forest Service or partner organized planting event.
+Spread over four sessions, the curriculum is complete once a tree steward has finished the sessions and participated in a Maryland Tree Stewards planting event.

 Topics covered include: